W3cubDocs

 Return value

 A Promise that is resolved with the given value, or the promise passed as value, if the value was a promise object.
-It may be either fulfilled or rejected — for example, resolving a rejected promise will still result in a rejected promise.
+A resolved promise can be in any of the states — fulfilled, rejected, or pending.
+For example, resolving a rejected promise will still result in a rejected promise.

 Description